Pool Safety Information and Pool Fence Regulations Victoria

 These regulations are aimed at protecting young lives.

-For your own financial security you should understand that compliance with legislation is an important aspect to any home public- liability insurance.
+For your own financial security you should understand that compliance with legislation is an important aspect to public-liability insurance and health/disability insurance.

 Owners must also ensure their pool and/or spa is registered with their local council.